 The existing Aga and fridge/freezer were also to be incorporated.

 Classic shaker kitchens are perfect for this type of brief.
 Their classic painted wood finish fit seamlessly into older properties, complementing period features and exposed woodwork.
-Our customers opted for the lay on door rather the in-frame design.
+Our customers opted for the lay on door rather than the in-frame design.
 This gives you a more simplistic, pared back feel to the shaker style.
 Which is ideal in an environment like this where the room itself, has so many beautiful details and features.

 Period features such as exposed wood beams can often be quite dark and imposing.
 The pink and soft grey tones in this kitchen really lift the overall colour scheme and complement the wood.
 Additionally, the contemporary Konigstone white quartz worktop looks crisp and modern.
 The worktop contrasts beautifully with the dark period features of the brickwork and wood beams.